Mooney International Corporation: 1980s

 General aviation manufacturing experienced a significant downturn starting in 1982.
 Mooney was affected along with other manufacturers and was forced to downsize through temporary layoffs.
 Despite the recession, development work continued.
 The 201 and 231 received more improvements, including significant reductions in cabin noise levels.
 The newly-developed six-place 301 had its first flight in the spring of 1982.
 That year deliveries fell to 218 units, and in 1983 only 154 aircraft were produced; but enthusiasm for the new 301 kept expectations high, and another opportunity arose.
 The United States Air Force announced a competition to develop a replacement for the Cessna T-41 trainer, and Mooney immediately began to develop a military trainer based on the 231.

 In 1984, Republic Steel was acquired by the Ling-Temco-Vought corporation, and Mooney was dropped.
-There were several bids to purchase the company and it was quickly purchased by a group of investors known as the Morrison Group from Minneapolis, Minnesota.
+There were several bids to purchase the company and it was quickly purchased by a group of investors known as the Morrison Group from Minneapolis.
 Less than two months later it was acquired by the team of Armand Rivard of Lake Aircraft and Alexandre Couvelair, a Mooney dealer from Paris.
 They had placed a bid when Republic dropped Mooney and were determined to own the company.
 When president Tom Smith left to join Fairchild Aircraft, Roy LoPresti became president, but he left the following year (1985) to work for Beech Aircraft Corporation.
-The 301 was put on hold and was never resumed by Mooney; it eventually became the TBM700 and is now produced by Socata Aircraft.
+The 301 was put on hold and was never resumed by Mooney; it eventually became the TBM700 and was produced by SOCATA.
 The focus was once again on the M20 line.
 Sales continued to fall, totaling 143 in 1984 and 99 in 1985.

-Mooney opened a new facility in San Antonio, Texas, in 1989.
+Mooney opened a new facility in San Antonio, in 1989.
 In February of that year, the next M20 model was released: the M20M TLS (Turbocharged Lycoming Sabre).
 The first year, the TLS accounted for 30 of the 143 aircraft delivered, and in 1990 this increased to 61 units.
 Also in 1989, Mooney released a trainer model based on the M20J.
 Beech, Cessna and Piper had all stopped production of trainers throughout the 1980s, and the 201AT was designed to fill this gap.
 From 1989 to 1992, 20 units were delivered.